Battle of Écija (1275): Aftermath

 In October, a second army led by Archbishop Sancho of Toledo met a similar defeat in the battle of Martos.
 The kingdom in the end was saved by the infante Sancho of Castile who rallied the Castilian forces.
-At the end of the year, King Alfonso X of Castile was forced to sign a peace treaty with the Muslims.
+A defeat of the Moorish fleet by a Castilian force at Tarifa threatened to cut communication with Morocco, which led Abu Yusuf to hasten his return to Morocco and in late December or early January 1276 the Castile, Granada and the Marinids signed a truce for two years.